shalmali-bichkar/gym-webpage/README.md

 # Gym Website

-I am currently learn web development and this is my first website.
+I am currently learning web development and this is my first website.
 I have made it using HTML and CSS in VS-Code.

 ![Homepage Screenshot](/output/Homepage.png)